teachteamgithub/Spells-Of-Latin/README.md

 - Deus Ignalux (Heals Player)
 - Ventilux Exillium (Makes Player Invisible)
 - Terralumine Vocamurus (Summons Dirt Wall)
-- Aquilunagilis (Gives Player Super Speed)
+- Aquiluxagilis (Gives Player Super Speed)

 ## Frequently Asked Questions
 Here you'll see several questions we get asked quite a bit.
 Hopefully these will help resolve any possible confusion you may have!